BirchM93/Project2/README.md

 2. Keep matching up pairs until all cards are matched and faced up.

 3. Congratulations, you win!
-An alert window appears tell you your score, time, and moves it took to complete the game.
+An alert window appears to telling you your score, time, and moves it took to complete the game.

 4. On the Alert window, you can hit 'Go Again!' to have another go at the game.